fusionpbx/fusionpbx-docs/source/index.rst

 extensions, voicemail-to-email, music on hold, call parking, analog lines or high density T1/E1 circuits, and many other features.
-FusionPBX provides the functionality that business need and provides corporate level phone system features to small, medium and large businesses.
+FusionPBX provides the functionality that business need and provides corporate level phone system features to small, medium and large businesses. `Click here for the FusionPBX youtube channel`_ .

 Benefits of FusionPBX
 ---------------------